Noise, music and drinking are not permitted after 10pm. People who cannot abide by this are not welcome.

-The campsite is open to the general public until the end of October 2019.
+The campsite is open to the general public from 1st April until 31st October.

 The Hay Festival of Literature and the Arts, in early summer, attracts many visitors to the town.

 Famous writers, politicians, poets, musicians and comedians provide endless entertainment during the 10-day festival.

 Situated approx. 4 miles from the festival site Newcourt Farm Campsite is ideally located.

 The Hay Festival Village Shuttle Bus picks up and drops off at the bottom of the lane.